Obon in southern Aomori is a little different! Summer scenery decorated with backrests and 48 lanterns

 Southern local dish "Senbei soup"

 Back support is also thought to have originated from this wheat culture.
-Offerings made from wheat instead of rice are imbued with feelings of remembrance for ancestors and the wisdom of life unique to this region.
+Offerings made from wheat instead of rice are imbued with feelings of remembrance for ancestors and the wisdom of life unique to this region

 A fantastic night lit by 48 lanterns

-One of the Obon events in the southern region is the " 48 Lanterns ," a unique welcoming fire in which 48 candles are lit for three years from the first Obon.
-This custom also remains in northern Iwate Prefecture, where relatives and neighbors light candles to help the newlywed Buddha find his way home without getting lost.
-The way the candles are lit varies depending on the sect, region, and household.
+One of the Obon customs in the Nanbu region is the "Forty-Eight Lanterns," a unique welcoming fire ritual in which 48 candles are lit for three years starting from the first Obon after a death.
+This custom also remains in northern Iwate Prefecture, where relatives and neighbors light candles to guide the newly deceased back home without getting lost.
+The way the candles are placed varies depending on the religious sect, region, and family.

-However, it may be difficult to keep an eye on the fire until all 48 candles are out.
+However, it may be difficult to keep an eye on the fire until all 48 candles are out

 The meaning of the number 48

 The number 48 comes from the "48 Vows" made by Amida Buddha when he was still known as Dharmakara Bodhisattva.
-They are still passed down today as gentle, warm lights of prayer, filled with the hope that the new Buddha will return home safely without getting lost.
+They are still passed down today as gentle, warm lights of prayer, filled with the hope that the new Buddha will return home safely without getting lost

 A brave prayer echoed by the chicken dance